A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Not in the sense that post-development theorists such as Escobar, Sachs, and Mahnema have argued about the failures of development in the developing parts of the world since the years after the second world war.

 The post-development school view the post-war development projects by governments and NGOs, which are heavily influenced by development theory (such as the modernization theory), as monolithic, and hegemonic.1

-They argue that development projects often end in failures, partly because Governments and NGOs fail to account for cultural variations and local perspectives.
+They argue that development projects in poorer countries often end in failures, partly because donor Governments and NGOs fail to account for cultural variations and local perspectives.